VMjack64/SOC-Homelab/PART8.md

 ![](/screenshots/115.png)
 ![](/screenshots/116.png)

 Using the IP address from the log, I searched the Sysmon index for any additional activity involving the IP.
 Focusing my search within the 4-8AM timeframe (first batch of activity), I didn't find anything else suspicious other than the successful authentication event.
-Returning to the Sysmon event ID 3 search, I wasn’t able to find any more events of interest outside of the destination ports.
+Returning to the Sysmon ID 3 search, I wasn’t able to find any more events of interest outside of the destination ports.
 With all leads seemingly exhausted on this front, I checked out the other Sysmon IDs.
 Referring back to the videos from earlier, 1 is another Sysmon ID I'm told to look into; processes do need to be booted up in order to execute its activities, malware included.

 Searching the Sysmon index for this event ID within the 4-8AM timeframe, I peeked into the `CommandLine` field, and noticed a few suspicious commands: